-What is a Solar Sales Representative or Assessor?
+What You Need to Know About Solar Sales Representative or Assessor

 - Create customized energy management packages to satisfy customer needs.

 - Take quote requests or orders from dealers or customers.

 - Provide customers with information, such as quotes, orders, sales, shipping, warranties, credit, funding options, incentives, or tax rebates.

 - Develop marketing or strategic plans for sales territories.

 These are the skills Solar Sales Representatives and Assessors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.